What You Need to Know About Filing a Wrongful Death Lawsuit in Indiana

 Indiana does not permit wrongful death claimants to recover damages for pain and suffering or other grief-related expenses.
 The state also caps wrongful death damages at $300,000.

-If you believe you have a claim for the wrongful death of a loved one, the wrongful death attorneys of Pfeifer, Morgan & Stesiak are available to guide you through the legal process.
+If you believe you have a claim for the wrongful death of a loved one, a South Bend injury lawyer at Pfeifer, Morgan & Stesiak is available to guide you through the legal process.
 If we take your case, we will fight to uphold your rights while working to obtain all of the compensation you deserve during this difficult time.